 Electric Vehicle Grant Program

-Through our 2018 Electric Vehicle Matching Grant Program, we want to encourage further regional adoption of plug-in electric vehicles (PEVs).
+Through our Electric Vehicle Matching Grant Program, we want to encourage further regional adoption of plug-in electric vehicles (PEVs)

-Non-profits in CMP’s service area will be able to learn more about the benefits of electric mobility and learn how it can be a practical, cost-effective alternative to the combustion engine.
+Non-profits in our service area will be able to learn more about the benefits of electric mobility and learn how it can be a practical, cost-effective alternative to the combustion engine.

 This is a great opportunity for your organization to see for yourself the economic and environmental benefits of the newest electric vehicle technology.
 And, you’ll add visibility to your organization, educate others and demonstrate your commitment to sustainable transportation.
-Read the program details below and submit your application today!
+Read the program details below.

 A limited number of "matching grants" are available for non-profit organizations throughout our service area to purchase or lease an electric vehicle, or to install an electric vehicle charging station.